memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 just like I said about GDB, a plugin manager is nothing without the community and willing developers to hack something together.

+gdbundle is in its infancy, and I'm looking forward to any feature requests or issues that you can think of!

 _All the code used in this blog post is available on [Github](https://github.com/memfault/interrupt/tree/master/example/faster-compilation/).
 See anything you'd like to change?
 Submit a pull request!_